DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 }
 ```

-Notice that in the `else` branch, we don’t need to do anything special - if `x` wasn’t a `string[]`, then it must have been a `string`.
+Notice that in the `else` branch, we don't need to do anything special - if `x` wasn't a `string[]`, then it must have been a `string`.

-Sometimes you’ll have a union where all the members have something in common.
+Sometimes you'll have a union where all the members have something in common.
 For example, both arrays and strings have a `slice` method.
 If every member in a union has a property in common, you can use that property without narrowing:

 ```ts
 // Return type is inferred as number[] | string